Kitchen Scale

 Most scales toggle between grams, ounces, pounds, and milliliters.
 Grams are the standard for cooking and baking because they are precise and universal.
 Use ounces only when following older American recipes that specify them.

-What to look for when buying
+What should you look for when buying a kitchen scale?

 The most frustrating flaw in budget scales is a short auto-off timer.
 You step away to crack eggs and the scale shuts down, losing your tare reference.
 I've been through three cheap scales that did this before switching to one with a 3-minute timeout.
 Worth every extra dollar.

-When a kitchen scale matters most
+When does a kitchen scale matter most?

 Baking